-CAMPUS SPEED LIMIT IS 5 M.P.H.
+CAMPUS SPEED LIMIT IS 15 M.P.H.

 Every vehicle must be parked inside the designated area and not be moved or used from arrival until departure at the end of the school day.
 The school will accept no responsibility for theft or vandalism of vehicles; all cars should be locked and valuables removed upon arrival at school.
 All student drivers must have a valid driver's license.
 No one is to be parked in any fire lane.

-A vehicle registration form with a copy of driver's license is to be completed and filed with the school office.
+The first row (both sides) of the parking lot nearest the school is reserved for the staff or for other vehicles as marked.
+The parking places next to the building are reserved for adult visitors and handicapped individuals.
 Parking will be on a first come, first serve basis, and students must park in the lot west of the main building.
 Failure to comply may result in disciplinary action.

+Students should not block traffic by double parking on the end of the rows; these are emergency exits for fire and police vehicles.
 Vehicles may be towed if drivers do not abide by the parking regulations, and/or loss of parking/driving privileges may result.